howtodowtle/data-mining-cup-2015/README.md

   - “Who responds to coupons?”
   - “What is the impact on the basket value?”
 - **Data: historical order data from an online shop**
+  - Originally only around 6k observations (augmented to about 20k by us).
   - Original/raw features (28):
     - order ID, order time, user ID
     - product data (price, categorgy, product line, premium product?, ...)